segdeha/whatineed/README.md

 ## Installing Cordova

-_Note: Instructions below are for OS X and iOS for now.
-Windows and Android “coming soon.”_
+_Note: Instructions below are for OS X/iOS for now.
+Windows/Android “coming soon.”_

-If you want to build the mobile app, you will need to install the `cordova` app.
+If you want to build the mobile app, you will need to install the [Cordova](https://cordova.apache.org) app.

     npm install -g cordova